csci110/csci110.github.io/1_StrangerHunt.md

 }
 ```

 Memorize this syntax!
-This is the way we create derived classes that have all the properties and methods of the parent class, and override (as in "overwrite" or "replace") the methods we want to customize.
+This is the way we create derived classes that **inherit** all the properties and methods of the parent class, and *override* (as in "overwrite" or "replace") the methods we want to customize.
 There is a pretty good discussion of these concepts at [javascript.info](https://javascript.info/class-inheritance).

 - [ ] See the [handleMouseClick()](https://csci110.github.io/sgc/Sprite.html#handleMouseClick) documentation in the sgc help file.
 Note that sgc will call the handler every time an object in the `Sprite` class is clicked.